Fatal Motorcycle Accidents: Common Types & Safety Practices - Adamson Ahdoot

 Five Important Safety Practices For Motorcyclists

-While riding a motorcycle has its inherent dangers, as a responsible motorcyclist, you can take some simple precautions to lessen those dangers significantly.
+While riding a motorcycle has inherent dangers, some simple precautions can significantly lessen those dangers.

 1. Take a Safety Course